The tour package includes:

 Most of this ride is through flat countryside, after starting with easy climbs and around Lac Brome then a descent into Bromont .
 A dedicated bike path can be used to shorten the ending.

-the atmosphere of Bromont and visit its chocolate museum.
+Cross a covered bridge while following the river road.
+Enjoy the atmosphere of Bromont and visit its chocolate museum.
 Ride along the beautiful shoreline of Lac Brome.

 Arrive in St Jean sur Richelieu, with its downtown alive with restaurants and art.
 The Auberge Harris is on the river and is filled with the art collection of the owner, who has been encouraging biking for over 20 years!